edfenergy-stevebowerman/javascript-code-test/README.md

 # Javascript Code Test

-You need to refactor this class, it is a simple class that makes a call to a http API to retrieve a list of books and return them.
-Think about extensibility - how could you easily add other book seller APIs in the the future, handle different API formats, different query types (by publisher, by year published etc - things like that).
+`BookSearchApiClient` is a simple class that makes a call to a http API to retrieve a list of books and return them.

-Refactor this to what you consider to be production ready code.
+You need to refactor the `BookSearchApiClient` class, and demonstate in `example-client.js` how it would be used.
+Refactor to what you consider to be production ready code.
 You can change it in anyway you would like and can use javascript or typescript.

+Things you will be asked about:

+1. How could you easily add other book seller APIs in the the future
+2. How woud you manage differences in response payloads between differnt APIs without needing to make future changes to whatever code you have in example-client.js
+3. How would you implement different query types for example: by publisher, by year published etc
+4. How your code would be tested